On the normal stability of triharmonic hypersurfaces in space forms: The normal stability of triharmonic hypersurfaces in space forms

 \begin{Lem} Let $\phi\colon M^m\to N^{m+1}$ be a hypersurface.
 Suppose that \(k\in C^\infty(M)\) and let \(\nu\) be the unit normal of the hypersurface.
 Then, the following identities hold

 where \(X\) represents a vector field on \(M\). \end{Lem}

 \begin{proof} Here, we closely follow the calculations carried out in \cite[Lemma 2.2]{MR4462636} using a slightly different notation.
-We choose a local orthonormal frame \(\{e_i\},i=1,\ldots,m\) that satisfies \(\nabla_{e_j}e_i=0\) around a fixed point \(p\in M\) for all \(i,j=1,\ldots,m\).
+We choose a local orthonormal frame \(\{e_i\},i=1,\ldots,m\) that satisfies \(\nabla_{e_j}e_i=0\) at a fixed point \(p\in M\) for all \(i,j=1,\ldots,m\).
 Now, we compute

 and differentiating once more we get

 Now, the first claim follows from summing over \(i\) and using Lemma \ref{lemma-sff}.

 Concerning the second equation \eqref{eq:nabla-laplace-hypersurface}, we use the first equation, differentiate with respect to \(X\) and apply both \eqref{dfn:sff} and \eqref{dfn:shape}. \end{proof}